 This is not the Lagrange Point we know, and we’re afraid that it has finally reach Lagrange Point‘s time to replace Marginal #4.
 And we’re not saying this in a good way.
-We remember MG#4 when they faced a two year slump that only started to be solved with “YO-HO!!“.
+We remember MG#4 when they faced a two-year slump that only started to be solved with “YO-HO!!“.
 The situation with “Prisoner” is the same we saw Marginal #4 face in 2014 with “Bingo!!“, from that single on, it was a sea of bad performances and uninspired instrumentals.

-If those were created to completely disregard the already established ones and only overwork MIKOTO, that already has his hands full with the original Rejet lineup, it’s clear that the instrumentals will suffer even more and what was once a seiyuu unit full of good releases could turn for worse.
+If those were created to completely disregard the already established ones and only overwork MIKOTO, which already has his hands full with the original Rejet lineup, it’s clear that the instrumentals will suffer even more and what was once a seiyuu unit full of good releases could turn for worse.

-“Prisoner” is available for purchase on CDJAPAN for all overseas fans.
+“Prisoner” is available for purchase at CDJAPAN.